 - Zona 4 Sur: The industrial zones and large labor barrios are located in the south.

 - Zona 5 Centro: The central sector is the city's chief and most important commercial, cultural, governmental and financial zone.

-- Zona 6: This zone covers surrounding areas.
+- Zona 6: This zone covers the surrounding areas.

 - Zona 7: This zone includes other cities.

 Most places of interest to visitors are located in Bogota's central and northern zones.
 The city has expanded from the colonial center where most of the great churches can be found.
 The mountains provide a backdrop to the east of the city.